Slobodan Milošević

-During the NATO bombing of Yugoslavia in 1999, Milošević was charged for war crimes connected to the Bosnian War, Croatian War of Independence and Kosovo War by the International Criminal Tribunal for the former Yugoslavia (ICTY), a body of the United Nations.
+In May 1999, during the NATO bombing of Yugoslavia, Milošević was charged for war crimes and crimes against humanity connected to the Kosovo War by the International Criminal Tribunal for the former Yugoslavia (ICTY), a body of the United Nations.
+A second and third indictment followed in 2001 in relation to the Croatian War of Independence and Bosnian War respectively, with the latter including charges of genocide.
 After resigning from the Yugoslav presidency in 2000 amidst demonstrations against the disputed presidential election, Milošević was arrested by Yugoslav federal authorities in March 2001 on suspicion of corruption, abuse of power, and embezzlement.
 The initial investigation faltered, and he was extradited to the ICTY to stand trial for war crimes.
 Milošević denounced the Tribunal as illegal and refused to appoint counsel, conducting his own defence.
 He died of a heart attack in his cell in The Hague in 2006 before the trial could conclude.
 The Tribunal denied responsibility for his death stating he had refused to take prescribed medicines for his cardiac ailments and medicated himself instead.
 After his death, the ICTY and International Residual Mechanism for Criminal Tribunals found he was a part of a joint criminal enterprise that used violence such as ethnic cleansing to remove Croats, Bosniaks and Albanians from parts of Croatia, Bosnia and Herzegovina, and Kosovo.
 The International Court of Justice (ICJ) concluded separately there was no evidence linking him to genocide committed by Bosnian Serb forces during the Bosnian War, but found Milošević had violated the Genocide Convention by failing to prevent genocide from occurring and to hold those involved accountable.

-Observers have described Milošević's political behavior as populist, eclectic, and opportunist.
-Milošević's rule has been described as authoritarian or autocratic, as well as kleptocratic, with accusations of electoral fraud, assassinations, suppression of press freedom, and police brutality.